Wilson's disease: Prognosis

 Left untreated, Wilson's disease tends to become progressively worse and is eventually fatal.
-Serious complications include liver cirrhosis, acute kidney failure and psychosis.
-With early detection and treatment, most of those affected can live relatively normal lives.
-Liver and neurologic damage that occurs prior to treatment may improve, but it is often permanent.
+Serious complications include liver cirrhosis, acute kidney failure, and psychosis.
+Liver cancer and cholangiocarcinoma may occur, but at a lower incidence than other chronic liver diseases, and the risk is greatly reduced with treatment.
+With early detection and treatment, most of those affected can live relatively normal lives and have a life expectancy close to that of the general population.
+Liver and neurological damage that occurs prior to treatment may improve, but is often permanent.
+Fertility is usually normal and pregnancy complications are not increased in those with Wilson's disease that is treated.

 History

-The disease bears the name of the British physician Samuel Alexander Kinnier Wilson (1878–1937), a neurologist who described the condition, including the pathological changes in the brain and liver, in 1912.
+The disease bears the name of British physician Samuel Alexander Kinnier Wilson (1878–1937), a neurologist who described the condition, including the pathological changes in the brain and liver, in 1912.
 Wilson's work had been predated by, and drew on, reports from German neurologist Karl Westphal (in 1883), who termed it "pseudo-sclerosis"; by the British neurologist William Gowers (in 1888); by the Finnish neuropathologist Ernst Alexander Homén (in 1889–1892), who noted the hereditary nature of the disease; and by Adolph Strümpell (in 1898), who noted hepatic cirrhosis.
 Neuropathologist John Nathaniel Cumings made the link with copper accumulation in both the liver and the brain in 1948.
 The occurrence of hemolysis was noted in 1967.